 This could be interpreted in a few different ways – willow patterned pottery, or separate gifts of pottery and willow.
 Pottery is moulded by hand and the painstaking process results in a word of art, whereas willow is flexible but strong and can be woven to create beautiful things.

-If you would prefer to go for pottery then how about a pottery making lesson for two?
-You will have so much fun and you will have an amazing piece of pottery to take home with you.
+If you would prefer to go for pottery then how about a pottery making lesson for two (check out our 1st anniversary recommendation)?

 Leather is the modern alternative, so if you didn’t get leather gifts for your third anniversary now is the time.